apache/nuttx/configs/samv71-xult/README.txt

   netnsh:

     Configures the NuttShell (nsh) located at examples/nsh.
-There are three very similar NSH configurations:
+There are four very similar NSH configurations:

+      - knsh.
+This is a somewhat simplified version of the nsh configuration that builds using the protected build mode (CONFIG_BUILD_PROTECTED=y).
       - nsh.
 This configuration is focused on low level, command-line driver testing.
 It has no network.
       - netnsh.
 This configuration is focused on network testing and